Explore Chatham's Online Degrees

 of 2017 masters or doctoral graduates were employed in some capacity or enrolled, accepted to, or applying to further graduate study one year after graduation.

-of 2018 undergraduates were in employed in some capacity or enrolled in continuing education six months after graduation.
+of 2018 undergraduates were employed in some capacity or enrolled in continuing education six months after graduation.

 Center for Women's Entrepreneurship